 Further down you'll discover Illinois' finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2016 266 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in Illinois.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

-University of Illinois at Urbana - Champaign.
-Students from the agricultural economics & business program at University of Illinois at Urbana - Champaign earn 17.3% above the the standard college grad with the same degree.
-Based in Champaign, Illinois, this university is optimum for students who prosper in a urban setting.
+University of Illinois at Urbana - Champaign is a great decision for individuals interested in an Agricultural Economics & Business major.
+Students from the agricultural economics & business major at University of Illinois at Urbana - Champaign get 17.3% above the the standard college graduate with the same degree.
+Placed in Champaign, Illinois, this college is a sound final choice for students who enjoy the buzz of a significant city.

-Southern Illinois University Carbondale is among your top options if you want to study Agricultural Economics & Business.
-Placed in Carbondale, Illinois, this institution is a very good option for students who enjoy the buzz of a significant city.
+It's difficult to beat Southern Illinois University Carbondale if you wish to pursue Agricultural Economics & Business as a major.
+Located in Carbondale, Illinois, this university is a good choice for students who thrive in a city atmosphere.

 Freshman students are not required to live on-campus at Southern Illinois University Carbondale.
 Worried that you won't be able to afford Southern Illinois University Carbondale?
 Don’t let that prevent you from applying since 76.0% of undergraduates receive financial help.
 Take a virtual tour to explore more about SIUC's campus.